Frozen damselflies

 Autumn, time for migration

 In August, the now mature and largely fattened imagos start moving away from their breeding grounds.
 Dispersion takes place with suitable weather in which force and direction of the wind seem to be important factors.
-Dispersion takes place in stages.
+Dispersion occurs in stages.
 The distances travelled to suitable overwintering areas vary greatly.
 During research one marked individual was found more than 80 km from the place where it was caught first time.

 Usually the migration ends on a dry small heathland surrounded by forest.
 Dominant vegetation consists of heather (Calluna vulgaris) and common moor grass (Molinia caerulea).
 In many cases there are also saplings present of baltic pine (Pinus sylvetris), birch (Betula sp.) or oak (Quercus sp.).
 As long as the cooling weather permits the damselfly imagos spend their remaining time hunting and fattening.
 Hunting takes place from sun-lit perches on low hanging or dead branches or on the tops of heather dwarf shrubs.
 By late October or early November suitable migration days usually become scarce and the last individuals trickle into the winter habitats.